-As I wrote about in a previous post, disappointment is a result of unmet expectations, realistic or unrealistic.
+As I have written about many times previously, disappointment is a result of unmet expectations, realistic or unrealistic.

 Parent’s that are disappointed had envisioned their children to be or act in certain ways.
 A parent may have expected the child to share the same interest in sports, cars, fashion or perhaps have a certain intelligence, health, belief, temperament or sexuality.

 The struggle of disappointment is real and often evokes feelings of shame and guilt.

 But it is never ok to tell your child you are disappointed in them.

 My tips are always the same as for being disappointed in the child’s gender.

 - No person is perfect.
 When we allow the ideals of perfectionism to taint our parenting, it allows room for a spiral of negativity, such as comparisons and guilt.
 It is not fair to compare an individual with another individual.
 They are not the same!
 If this path is taken it can emotionally drain us and impact all family members’ health and happiness by applying unfair pressures that nobody can live up to.
 Instead, we should assess our expectations, and let those go if they no longer align with the person our children are becoming.
 Our children are talented, with choices, and decisions, likes, fears and worries and we should allow ourselves to become more open and accepting of their personalities in order to learn and change our own perspectives.